-Laura DeVries is an associate in our Labour & Employment Group in Vancouver.
+Laura DeVries is Counsel in our Labour & Employment Group in Vancouver.
 Recognized for her practical yet detail-oriented approach, she maintains a labour, employment, and human rights law practice which includes advising clients on a broad range of workplace issues.

 - advising employers on human resources and labour relations issues including employee disability and accommodation, taking action to avoid human rights risks and liabilities, attendance management, privacy issues, human rights and employment policies, and terminations of employment;